 Providing medical evidence for some benefit types related to fitness for occupation are already covered as part of the NHS GP contract and therefore attract no additional fee.
 Employment and Support Allowance is such a benefit and no fee is payable.
 Some other benefits, such as PIP, are not covered by the NHS contract and therefore attract a specific fee.

 Employment and Support Allowance (ESA) is a benefit for people unable to work due to health problems.
 Your patient’s functional abilities are assessed against a set of criteria set by government.
 One of the key things to know as a GP is that the assessment is based around the ability to perform a wide range of work-related activity, and not linked in any way to your patient’s usual or previous occupation.

-You can apply for ESA if you're employed, self-employed or unemployed.
-More information about ESA can be found here.
+You can apply for ESA if you’re employed, self-employed or unemployed.
+More information about ESA can be found here(link is external).

 As part of your patient’s claim for ESA, we need to know more about your patient’s functional capabilities.
 The assessment will allow us to find out more about how their condition or conditions affect them.
 The “Fit note” allows access to statutory sick pay for a period of time.
 This is based around your patient’s ability to perform their own job.
 After this time, continued access to financial support and other services designed to promote return to work is based around ability to engage in a much wider range of work or work-related activity and not linked to a specific occupation.

 A person can apply for ESA if they are employed, self-employed or unemployed.
 They may be transferred to ESA if they have been claiming other benefits like Income Support or Incapacity Benefits.
-For an overview of ESA please visit the DWP website.
+For an overview of ESA please visit the DWP website(link is external).

 We have positions for part time and full time employees.
 We also have vacancies for sessional work across of range of benefits, for example industrial industry or the Veterans Agency.